 A healthy person's vital capacity should be between 3 and 5 liters.
 This value depends on age, sex, weight, height, and ethnicity.

 The vital capacity is a parameter used to differentiate between the causes of lung diseases.
-If it's decreased, it points to the diagnosis of restrictive lung disease, whereas in the case of obstructive lung disease the VC is usually normal or slightly decreased.
+If it's decreased, it points to the diagnosis of restrictive lung disease, whereas in the case of obstructive lung disease, the VC is usually normal or slightly reduced.

 What's the total lung, inspiratory, and vital capacity formula?

-Using this equation can give a different result to the one provided in this calculator.
+Using this equation can give a different result from the one provided in this calculator.

-The vital capacity can be used to help differentiate causes of lung disease.
+We can use the vital capacity to help differentiate the causes of lung disease.
 In restrictive lung disease, the vital capacity is decreased.
-In obstructive lung disease, it is usually normal or only slightly decreased.
+In obstructive lung disease, it is usually normal or only slightly reduced.

 💡 We may also measure the forced respiratory volumes.
-Forced vital capacity is used, e.g., in computing the FEV1/FVC ratio
+Forced vital capacity is used, for example, in computing the FEV1/FVC ratio.